SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ![The Mercury Tours WebSite.](figures/newtours width=80&label=newtours)

-After the web browser is closed, we can see that the test passed because our page have the title _Welcome: Mercury Tours_ in our tab.
+After the web browser is closed, we can see that the test passed because our page has the title _Welcome: Mercury Tours_ in our tab.
 So it's time to do something more complex.

 ### Testing displayed information